aspiredigitalus/Tenant-Build-CPQ/Education/CodingStandards.md

 ### 4.3.

 ## 5. Custom Actions
-Because Custom Actions can contain code/scripts it creates a large amount of locations that a potentially buggy script could be hiding.
+Because Custom Actions can contain code/scripts, it creates a large amount of locations where a potentially buggy script could be hiding.
 For this reason, if your code will contain more than a single line, it is best to house your code in a global script, and pass it a reference to the quote, as necessary.

 ```Python
 ScriptExecutor.ExecuteGlobal('GlobalScriptName', context.Quote)